What this is

 AI Radar

-It is selective editorial context, not a breaking-news wire.
-Stories are included when LifeHubber can add a practical reading of what changed and why it may matter.
+Source-led editorial context, not a breaking-news wire.
+Stories are included when LifeHubber can add a practical reading of what changed, why people noticed, what remains unclear, and what to check at the source.

 What this is